alexbonella/dbt-gh-events/README.md

 The goal of this project was to use DBT to analyze a large dataset of GitHub events.
 The specific goals of the project were to:

 * Understand the types of events that are recorded by GitHub
-* Identify the most active developers and repositories
+* Identify the most active developers , programming languages and repositories
 * Analyze the trends in GitHub activity
 * See my Github activity `alexbonella`